UKirsche/humhub-docs/developer/content.md

 Each Content ActiveRecord (derived from [[\humhub\modules\content\components\ContentActiveRecord]]) is automatically linked to a [[humhub\modules\content\models\Content]] record via the *content* attribute.

-This Content record holds all neccessary information and provides common methods:
+This Content record holds all necessary information and provides common methods:

 - ContentContainer which the Content belongs to
 - Meta Information (created_at, created_by, updated_at, updated_by)